Janis Graham Jack: Notable rulings

 In June 2005, Jack threw out about 9,000 suits against US Silica corp.

 In 2015, Jack ruled in favor of plaintiffs in a class action suit (M.D. v.
 Abbott) on behalf of 10,000-plus foster children in care of the State of Texas, saying leaders were violating the constitutional rights of the children in its long-term foster care.
-With much of her ruling sustained on appeal, Jack continues to supervise the case as late as 2022, holding the State in contempt of court and often expressing “disgust“ at the State of Texas’ failure to care for foster children.
+With much of her ruling sustained on appeal, Jack continues to supervise the case as late as 2024, holding the State in contempt of court and often expressing “disgust“ at the State of Texas’ failure to care for foster children.
+On October 11, 2024, however, the United States Court of Appeals for the Fifth Circuit reversed her contempt order, held that the State of Texas had substantially complied with her previous orders, and removed her from the case.